-Our 2017 annual meeting will be held for the following purposes:
+Our 2018 annual meeting will be held for the following purposes:

-- 1. To vote on the election of directors as follows: - a. for the holders of Common stock to elect Jason Epstein to serve as director until our 2020 annual meeting of shareholders, or until his successor is duly elected and qualified; and - b. for the holders of Class B common stock to elect Cesar L. Alvarez and Denise Dickins to serve as directors until our 2020 annual meeting of shareholders, or until their respective successors are duly elected and qualified.
+- 1. To vote on the election of directors as follows: - a. for the holders of Common stock to elect (i) Steven Rubin to serve as a director until our 2019 annual meeting of shareholders, or until his successor is duly elected and qualified and (ii) George P. Sape to serve as a director until our 2021 annual meeting of shareholders, or until his successor is duly elected and qualified; and

-- 2. To consider and vote on a non-binding advisory resolution regarding the compensation of our named executive officers. - 3.
-To consider and vote on a non-binding advisory resolution on the frequency of the non-binding advisory resolution regarding the compensation of our named executive officers. - 4.
-To ratify the appointment of KPMG LLP (referred to as KPMG) as our independent registered public accounting firm for the 2017 fiscal year. - 5.
+- b. for the holders of Class B common stock to elect (i) Brian E. Keeley to serve as a director until our 2019 annual meeting of shareholders, or until his successor is duly elected and qualified and (ii) Aaron J. Nahmad and Albert H. Nahmad to serve as directors until our 2021 annual meeting of shareholders, or until their respective successors are duly elected and qualified. - 2.
+To consider and vote on a non-binding advisory resolution regarding the compensation of our named executive officers. - 3.
+To ratify the appointment of KPMG LLP (referred to as KPMG) as our independent registered public accounting firm for the 2018 fiscal year. - 4.
 To vote on such other business, if any, as may properly come before the meeting.